riamakaraju/Sandbox25Challenge/README.md

 Java -> Java

 Now, I had to figure out how to use the Java objects I created to the format that I want to return it in.
 I mainly did this using Maps (with key and value pairs) and Lists.
 HashMaps were used when there is a key value pair to be stored, such as "roleId" to 4582 or "name" to "Sarah Zhang".
 Since the values can be either int, float (for the average calculations), or String, I made most of the general HashMaps as <String, Object>.
 If there was an instance where I could specify for clarification, I did, but I kept it general to prevent errors.
 In the future if I had more time, I would clean this up so all the definitions would be exact and not too generalized.
+I used TreeMaps to sort the companies alphabetically for easier reading, a feature I think would be useful to have!

 Lists were used for the all the reviews under a certain role and to store the initial data in a place I could access from later.